By SAMANTHA HENDRICKSON

 Associated Press/Report For America

-Whether they’re allowed to do so, however, remains a point of debate.
-The Ohio Railroad Association, a trade group, has argued that several of the measures are preempted by federal law.
-Legislators say the General Assembly can put statewide safeguards in place to help protect constituents.
+The Ohio Railroad Association has argued that several of the measures are preempted by federal law.
+State lawmakers have disagreed, saying the General Assembly can put statewide safeguards in place to help protect its constituents.

 Samantha Hendrickson is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.